errutorculas/EduBuddy_CMSC_22/README.md

 - [Prototype](https://drive.google.com/file/d/1xJyggVdY3h7j_IfKaVPFiCuGmqhtR558/view?usp=sharing)
 - [Mockup Design](https://drive.google.com/file/d/1Ng7uVhtFaZ64ibE-0vkJkKFkNMHcJ2Kt/view?usp=sharing)

+## Test-driven Development
+The development solely focused on instrumented unit tests where it builds and runs through a physical device in order to check the responsiveness of the user interface.
+However, this test is slow compared to local unit test but it does give a significant evaluation of the app’s behavior in the long run against actual device hardware.
+Basically, it emulates the actions of the end user using the app to further test what might not work, hence, failed test and configuring the code.
+In other words, instrumentation test provides a functional test approach, in effect; more user-oriented especially it deals with a real device to run tests.

+Espresso and JUnit4 frameworks were the main player to TDD of the android app. specifically; Espresso tests the state expectations, interactions, and assertions in a cohesive manner alienating the messy implementations in the background.
+Not to mention, it runs the UI test optimally fast with ease.
+Consequently, it simulates the test of the app’s behavior through interactions between the view and view model.
+Basically, it performs UI test in order to grasp the logic, configurations, and limitations behind it.

 ## Case Study Research
 I made a comprehensive research about the project with regards to the solution.
-Check out this [paper](https://drive.google.com/file/d/1ogau3n-0AnkLj0oh5zd-Y6p6QaTFv2yy/view?usp=sharing)
+Check out this [paper](https://drive.google.com/file/d/12O708BrfVdLXF07z49t4bjnO2FDxx-Xu/view?usp=sharing)

-## YouTube Walkthrough Video
+## YouTube Demo Video
 This is a walkthrough process or demo video of the android application software development using the Java programming language.
 Proceed to the [video](link for the app demo vid)

 ## API Documentation (JavaDoc)
-*put javadoc file here*
+For more details about the API documentation proceed to this [link](https://drive.google.com/drive/folders/1HXifZVwPhdBfY0wyrJrYm12Wg7KeJNrh?usp=sharing).

-## Executable JAR File
+## Executable APK File
-*put .jar file here*
+Install this [APK file](https://drive.google.com/file/d/1zUcZ2S9vp1UCr_bkNgsDOc_QI-H1mhnw/view?usp=sharing) on any Android device.

+## Source Code/Files
+*The sources code/files can be seen in the 'master' branch of this repository*

 ## Softwares
 This project would not be possible without these softwares coming to aid the whole process and seamless visualizations.